Lemon Law Arbitration Program

 WheelchairsList Item 3

 A new wheelchair that was purchased or leased in New York State and which manifests a serious problem or defect that is not corrected after three or more repair attempts, or is out of service due to repair for at least 30 days within the first year of ownership, may be eligible for Lemon Law relief through the arbitration program.
-If successful, the consumer will be entitled to either a full refund of the purchase price of the wheelchair, or a comparable replacement wheelchair.

 The consumer will also be awarded a return of the $100.00 arbitration filing fee for an arbitrator’s award in his or her favor.